-Like your partner, friends will have their personal needs too, so some negotiation will have to take place about what they can offer.
+Like your partner, friends will have their personal needs too.
+So some negotiation will have to take place about what they can offer.

-You may be thinking that all this asking for help sounds very weak and that you should be able to cope.
+You may be thinking that all this asking for help sounds very weak and that as a man you should be able to cope.